 Once treatment begins, you or your child should start feeling better in just a day or two.
 Call your doctor if you or your child doesn't feel better after taking antibiotics for 48 hours.

 Because of the risk of Reye's syndrome, a potentially life-threatening illness, don't give aspirin to young children and teenagers.
-Be careful with acetaminophen, too.
-Taken in large doses, it can cause liver problems.
 Read and follow label directions.
 Talk to your doctor or pharmacist if you have questions.

 Lifestyle and home remedies

 In most cases, antibiotics will quickly wipe out the bacteria causing the infection.
 In the meantime, try these tips to relieve symptoms of strep throat: